GoAlexander/broker_online_banking/README.txt

 3. Write new path to excel files

 Notes:
-The program works with current base good but with another you have to redo program (Parsing.java).
+The program works with current base good but with another you have to remake some code (in Parsing.java).

+Authors of code:
+Interface: KhAngelina
+Backend: GoAlexander